 - 16.1.
-Development Management is the name given to the process of deciding planning applications for a range of land-based development proposals such as housing and employment. - 16.2.
-The Development Management team is responsible for assessing planning applications in accordance with the adopted Development Plan, the National Planning Policy Framework (NPPF), the National Planning Practice Guidance (NPPG) and other material considerations, including consultation responses.
+Development Management is the name given to the process of regulating the use and development of land.
+It includes the process of deciding planning applications, planning enforcement and planning appeals for a range of land-based development proposals, such as housing and employment. - 16.2.
+The Development Management Team is responsible for assessing planning applications in accordance with the adopted Development Plan, the National Planning Policy Framework (NPPF), the National Planning Practice Guidance (NPPG) and other material considerations, including consultation responses.
+It also defends decisions at appeal and investigates and deals with breaches of planning.